dyemanov/firebird/doc/README.replication.md

 In synchronous replication, the primary database is permanently connected to the replica database\(s\) and changes are being replicated immediately \(in fact, some recent uncommitted changes may be buffered, but they are transmitted at the commit time\).
 This effectively means that databases are in sync after every commit.
 However, this may impact performance due to additional network traffic and round-trips.
 Multiple synchronous replicas can be configured, if necessary.

-In asynchronous replication, changes are being written into the local journal files thatare transferred over the wire and applied to the replica database.
+In asynchronous replication, changes are being written into the local journal files that are transferred over the wire and applied to the replica database.
 This impacts the performance much less, but introduces the delay \(known as replication lag\) when changes are not yet applied to the replica database, i.e. the replica database is always "catching up" the master database.

 There are two access modes for replica databases: read-only and read-write.
 Read-only replica allows to execute any query that does not modify data \(global temporary tables can be modified as they are not replicated\), modifications are limited to the replication process only.
 Read-write replica allows to execute any query, possible conflicts must be resolved by users.